Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Detailed Experiments

 \subsection{Details on UCI Adult Dataset Evaluation}

 UCI Adult dataset is a benchmark machine learning dataset for income prediction.
 Each data record contains 14 categorical or numerical attributes, such as occupation, education and gender, to predict whether individual annual income exceeds \$50K/year.
 The dataset is divided into training set (24130 examples), validation (6032 examples), and test set (15060 examples).
-We choose gender, age, and education as the private attributes, respectively.
+We choose gender, age, and education as the sensitive attributes, respectively.

-We process each private attribute as binary label for each experiment: for age label, 0 if the person is no greater than 35 years old and 1 otherwise; for education label, 0 if the person has not entered college or receive higher education than college, and 1 otherwise.
-In the mean time, we also remove corresponding private attribute from the input, so the dimension of input data for each experiment is different.
+We process each sensitive attribute as binary label for each experiment: for age label, 0 if the person is no greater than 35 years old and 1 otherwise; for education label, 0 if the person has not entered college or receive higher education than college, and 1 otherwise.
+In the mean time, we also remove corresponding sensitive attribute from the input, so the dimension of input data for each experiment is different.
 The input dimensions for income-gender experiment, income-age experiment, and income-education experiment are 113, 104 and 99, respectively.
-Table~\ref{tab:uci-income-gender}, Table~\ref{tab:uci-income-age} and Table~\ref{tab:uci-income-education} summarize the data distribution of UCI Adult dataset for protecting different private attributes.
+Table~\ref{tab:uci-income-gender}, Table~\ref{tab:uci-income-age} and Table~\ref{tab:uci-income-education} summarize the data distribution of UCI Adult dataset for protecting different sensitive attributes.

 We use the two-layer ReLU-based neural net for $f$ and one-layer neural net for $h$.
-The output dimensions of $f$ are 100, 100 and 95 when the private attributes are gender, race and education, respectively.
+The output dimensions of $f$ are 64.
 We train all methods using SGD with the initial learning late 0.001 and momentum 0.9 for 40 epochs.
+In the DP-SGD experiment, we set the noise multiplier as 0.45 and 4.0 for small noise and large noise, respectively, and set the clipping norm as 1.0. $(\epsilon, \delta)$ for DPSGD small noise and DPSGD large noise are $(33.7, 10^{-5})$ and $(0.572, 10^{-5})$, respectively.
 Among all methods, we report the one achieving the best performance on the target task in the validation set.
-We run the experiments for five times and compute the average.
+We run the experiments for ten random seeds and compute the average.